 Any bite sized pasta will work in this recipe.
 We love using farfalle (bowties) but have found that ziti, orechiette and mini shells work well too.

 We typically splurge on high quality pasta made with brass dyes since they generally have a better bite and give off more starch in the pasta water.
-That being said, simple, grocery store pasta will do the job.
+That being said, simple grocery store pasta will do the job.

 What herbs you choose to use is entirely up to you.

-We like to place a few sprigs of fresh thyme on top of the tomatoes before roasting and mix dried oregano in with the tomatoes.
+We like to place a few sprigs of fresh thyme on top of the tomatoes before roasting and mixing dried oregano in with the tomatoes.
 We also take a cue from the Greeks and sprinkle oregano on the feta before baking.

-How to Make TikTok Pasta
+How To Make TikTok Pasta

-To begin the recipe, preheat your oven to 400°F/205°C.
+To begin the recipe, preheat your oven to 400°F / 205°C.

 Next, dump the tomatoes in a 10×15” roasting pan and season them with salt, pepper, red pepper flakes and two thirds of the oregano.